Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights form Large-$N$ Schwinger-Keldysh approach: Numerical results Analysis

 In the large-$N$ limit, there is no self-energy correction to the conduction electron.
 Therefore the temperature of the conduction electron remains at the initial temperature $T_0$.
 Here by considering the feedback effect of the order $\frac{1}{N}$ from the $f$-fermion and $\phi$-boson to the conduction electron, we argue the possibility of the full-thermalization by the re-feedback effect from the conduction electron to the $f$-fermion and $\phi$-boson.

 To investigate the feedback effect to the conduction electron from $f$-fermion and $\phi$-boson, we consider the one-loop self-energy correction, of order $1/N$ in Fig.~\ref{fig:ConductionOneLoopSelf}, to the conduction electron and calculate the change of the conduction electron’s effective temperature.
 For details of the Feynman rule, see Appendix.~\ref{Appendix:SelfConsFeynmanRules}.
 For simplicity, we calculate the $1/N$ self-energy correction in Fig.~\ref{fig:ConductionOneLoopSelf} using the solutions of Kadanoff-Baym equations (zeroth order in $1/N$) instead of solving the self-consistent equations including every $1/N$-corrections.
-In the large-$N$ limit, we expect that there would be not much difference between the solutions of the $1/N$-correction obtained by the approximated way and exact way.
+In the large-$N$ limit, we expect that there would be not much difference between the solutions of the $ 1/N$ correction obtained by the approximated way and exact way.
 For details of calculating the effective temperature with the $1/N$-correction, see Appendix.~\ref{Appendix:EffectiveTempOfConductionElectron}.
 Fig.~\ref{fig:ConductionElargeNFinalTemp} shows the change of the effective temperature of the conduction electron as a function of $J_1-J_0$ for different $N$ values.
 The larger the value of $N$, we can see that the temperature change decreases.
 With this feedback effect, the effective temperature of the conduction electron becomes closer to that of $f$-fermion and $\phi$-boson.
-Therefore it is expected that this dressed conduction electron will give a re-feedback effect to the $f$-fermion and $\phi$-boson and make them fully thermalize into the final state with the same temperature in a time scale proportional to the $N$.
-The fact that it takes a time scale proportional to $N$ for the partial thermalized state to be the fully thermalized state makes the analogy we made between the partial thermalized states in the MCKI model and the pre-thermalized state in the SYK model more clear.
+Therefore the dressed conduction electron, with the $1/N$ correction, will give a re-feedback effect to the $f$-fermion and $\phi$-boson and make them fully thermalize into the final state with the same temperature.
+Since the relaxation time of the conduction electron is proportional to the inverse of the imaginary part of the self-energy $N$, we expect that the lower bound for the thermalization time is of order $\mathcal{O}(N)$.
+The fact that it takes a time scale with the lower bound of order $\mathcal{O}(N)$ for the partial thermalized state to be the fully thermalized state makes the analogy we made between the partial thermalized states in the MCKI model and the pre-thermalized state in the SYK model more clear.